Decentralized Finance (DeFi): DappRadar’s Ultimate Guide

 Making sense of DeFi wallets

 A DeFi wallet is a non-custodial wallet that stores a user’s cryptocurrency and digital assets.
 They are non-custodial, meaning only those with the unique seed phrase or private key can access the funds.
-Non-custodial wallets are different from the wallets issued by centralized exchanges like Coinbase or Crypto.com, for example.
+Non-custodial wallets differ from those issued by centralized exchanges like Coinbase or Crypto.com, for example.

-Software wallets are online wallets you access through your web browser or phone.
+- Software wallets: online wallets you access through your web browser or phone.
 Popular examples include Metamask, Trust Wallet, and WalletConnect.

 Know your stablecoins

-A stablecoin refers to a cryptocurrency that is pegged to the price of another asset such as the US dollar, pound, or euro.
+A stablecoin refers to a cryptocurrency pegged to another asset’s price, such as the US dollar, pound, or euro.
 The price of a stablecoin cryptocurrency does not fluctuate.

 Instead, it follows the peg of its brother currency.
 Of course, if the peg fails, so does the stablecoin—an issue not truly faced by the industry as yet.
 The two most commonly used are USDT and USDC, pegged to the US dollar.